department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/research/2023-10-ARM-MVP-usertest/research-plan.md

 Generated using VA [maximum variation sampling](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/accessibility/research/recruitment.md#Lean-MVS-Strategy) method.

 **Screener questions**
-1. These upcoming interviews will be to gather feedback on a new VA.gov experience to ensure that it’s meeting Veterans needs and expectations.
-During the interview we will ask you to share your phone or computer screen while you use new VA.gov tools to gather your feedback.
-Do you wish to continue?
-(Single Select)
-	- Yes
-	- No (DO NOT RECRUIT)

-2. Are you willing and able to join the Zoom session from a smartphone such as a Samsung Galaxy or Apple iPhone?
-Any kind of smartphone will work as long as it connects to the internet.
-(Single Select)
-	- Yes (Recruit exactly 6 participants for primary mobile users)
-	- No

-3. Are you willing and able to join the Zoom session from a desktop or laptop computer that connects to the internet?
-(Single Select)
-	- Yes (Recruit exactly 6 participants for primary desktop users)
-	- No (IF Veterans answer NO to both Q1 and Q2 DO NOT RECRUIT)

-4. The following statements will be referring to your engagement with representatives, which includes VSOs, attorneys, and claims agents.
+1. The following statements will be referring to your engagement with representatives, which includes VSOs, attorneys, and claims agents.
 Select the option that best describes your current situation.
-(Single Select)
-	- I am currently looking for a representative to support me with a VA benefit, such as education, pension, or disability (Recruit exactly 6 Veterans actively searching for a representative to support with benefits or claims)
+	- I am currently looking for a representative to support me with a VA benefit, such as education, pension, or disability
-	- I have been getting support from a representative with a VA benefit, such as education, pension, or disability, for the last 3 - 6 months (Recruit exactly 6 for Veterans with a representative supporting them with benefits or claims, that they began working with within the last 3 - 6 months)
+	- I have been getting support from a representative with a VA benefit, such as education, pension, or disability, for the last 3 - 6 months
-	- I received support from a representative with a VA benefit, such as education, pension, or disability, in the past (DO NOT RECRUIT)
+	- I received support from a representative with a VA benefit, such as education, pension, or disability, in the past
-	- I have never worked with a representative and am not currently looking for representation (DO NOT RECRUIT)
+	- I have never worked with a representative and am not currently looking for representation

-5. What type of representative are you looking for support from and/or are currently getting support from with your VA benefit?
-(Single Select)
+2. What type of representative are you looking for support from and/or are currently getting support from with your VA benefit?
 	- Veteran Service Organization (VSO)
-	- Attorney (Recruit at least 2 Veterans with attorney representative)
+	- Attorney
-	- Claims Agent (Recruit at least 1 Veterans with claims agent representative)
+	- Claims Agent
-	- None of the above (DO NOT RECRUIT)
+	- None of the above
-	- I’m not sure (DO NOT RECRUIT)
+	- I’m not sure

-6. What type of VA benefit are you looking for support for and/or are currently getting support for from a representative?
-(Multi Select)(Only allow up to 4 Veterans with Disability selected.)
+3. What type of VA benefit are you looking for support for and/or are currently getting support for from a representative?
 	- Burial and memorials
 	- Careers and employment
 	- Disability